Digital Integration _

 A clever mix of navigation, key product features and creative digital integration creates a powerful amplification of adidas within Harrods 5th floor.
 The increased space is just one example of the power they hold in sports retail, unifying a vast range of adidas products.

 The MUFC Megastore is sought after rather than stumbled across, highlighting the need for heightened consumer-led experiences.
-Incorporating the stadium concept, this store focuses on improving the customer journey with storytelling touch-points, whilst also elevating the adidas brand; the delivery of which D4R undertook as principle contractor and lead project manager.
+Incorporating the stadium concept, this store focuses on improving the customer journey with storytelling touch-points, whilst also elevating the adidas brand; the delivery of which D4R undertook as principal contractor and lead project manager.